ycombinator/cloud-billing-golden-deployment/NOTES.md

 - Getting service into production will most likely be the trickiest part.
 Not so much because of governance, but more knowing what the latest practices are.

 ## TODO
-- [ ] Separate state cluster from usage cluster in config
-- [ ] Actually read data from `usage-v1*` for validations
+- [ ] Actually read data from Usage Cluster for validations
-- [ ] Switch persistence to state cluster
+- [ ] Switch persistence to State Cluster
 - [ ] Actually implement exercising deployment with workload
 - [ ] Add `is_monitored` flag on scenario definition
 - [ ] Implement `PUT /scenario/{id}` API to allow partial update to scenario definition
 - [ ] Add snapshot frequency to workload config?
-- [ ] Define state cluster assets in GCM
+- [ ] Define State Cluster assets in GCM
-  - [ ] index templates for definitions index
+  - [ ] Index templates for definitions index
-  - [ ] index template for validation results time series index
+  - [ ] Index template for validation results time series index
   - [ ] ILM policy for validation results index
-  - [ ] one validation watch
+  - [ ] One validation watch
 - [ ] Create API key for golden deployment in metering-admins@ account and save it as a secret
 - [ ] For accessing Usage Cluster, use same method as Billing Service
   - For reads, use billing service role, for writes to state indices, create new role